 I gazed into your eyes, and saw your future

-You gazed into mine and melted my heart
+You gazed into mine and stole my heart

 I never thought it would happen to me